 Some colorized the work of Etienne, who worked primarily in black and white line drawings.
-To me, he seemed almost magical for the ways in which he knew exactly how to create surreal, exaggerated men who are so instantly appealing.
+To me, he seemed almost magical for the ways in which he knew exactly how to create surreal, exaggerated depictions of men who are so instantly appealing.
 As you can see in the image below, Etienne demonstrated great skill in depicting highly masculine men’s bodies.
-He showed what he considered to be an ideal cock and balls, torso, hands, and feet, especially, even though “normal looking men” are certainly not like the men he created.
+Etienne showed what he considered to be an ideal cock and balls, torso, hands, and feet, especially, even though “normal looking men” are certainly not like the men he created.
 He also knew how to create youthfully handsome and expressive faces.
 His works had a major influence upon me.

 Tom of Finland

 Immediately after I learned of Etienne, I was thrilled to find the works of Tom of Finland.
 He is perhaps the most famous artist of the 20th century for gay adult men.
 His prolific creations, which were born of post-World War II European sensibilities, demonstrate a most definite respect for and awe of highly masculine males who all displayed exaggerated physical attributes.

 Tom of Finland also does not shy away from male-on-male brutality and violence in the context of sexual conquests.
 My images have been compared to those of Tom of Finland.

 The artist known as Tom of Finland is often remembered for his vividly depictions of the homoerotic aspects of Nazi Germany during the 1940s, especially uniformed men with intense masculinity.
 He is also one of the most prominent artists to explore the gay male’s lust for masculine cowboys in sexual situations involving danger, fear, and violence.

 The heterosexual majority certainly may choose to shun surreal depictions of male instincts and behaviors towards other males involving fear, violence, and sexuality.
 They probably falsely believe such depictions are against the law everywhere.
 They are wrong about this.
 These works were brought unashamedly to the public in print media during the 20th century by Etienne and Tom of Finland regardless of the repressive cultures at that time.